openknowledge-archive/dpm-old/doc/manual.rst

 User Manual
 ===========

-datapkg is a command line tool (and library) for quickly and easily distributing collections of data.
+dpm is a command line tool (and library) for quickly and easily distributing collections of data.

 .. note:: in what follows items prefixed with $ should be run on the command line.